YouDengdeng/FastCellpose/README.md

 You can check [Cellpose/README.md](https://github.com/MouseLand/cellpose/blob/main/README.md) for more Cellpose's local installation details.

-*NOTICE*

-*It's worth noticing that for different segmentation tasks, the hyparameters need to be finetuned to achieve better results.*

 ## Demo

 Before you start your own data training process, we offer a demo project to ensure you have configured the proper environment.

+*It's worth noticing that for different segmentation tasks, the hyparameters need to be finetuned to achieve better results.*

 In folder *demo_infer* we prepare a fine-trained model and 2 2048×2048-pixel images.
 You can run *2_finalspeed_whole_inference.py* and check the inputs/results in: